Team Humanities teachers teach RE as part of their timetable.

 At KS3, we teach across the six major world religions to Year 7, allowing them to see the evolution of religious practice across faiths, to identify key figures of note and their contribution to multiple faiths and to begin to consider what believers mean by ‘truth’ and how this is interpreted by those within a religion and those of no faith.

-Our curriculum is changing, and students will be supported during this period of transition to ensure that all of them finish KS3 with the intent, as stated above, fully secure.
+The students will be supported to ensure that all of them finish KS3 with the intent, as stated above, fully secure.
 This will enable them to continue the subject to KS4 and to engage with national and international news as well as issues important to our local community with maturity, resect and reasoned consideration.

 At KS4 we teach the AQA specification.
 This is because it follows an accessible, formulaic nature in its question types, but also challenges students to learn deeply about religion and about thematic issues which are relevant to us all.